Diabetes in Cats: Causes, Symptoms, and Treatment

 If your pet is showing any potential symptoms of diabetes, such as excessive thirst or urination, a trip to the veterinarian is recommended.

-Stress in cats can cause them to have a transient rise in blood glucose, so your vet may need to keep your cat in the veterinary hospital for some further testing to ensure they definitely have diabetes.
+Your vet may also decide to keep your cat in the veterinary hospital for some further testing.
 Your cat may also need to be hospitalized for stabilization and initial treatment.

 Treatment